paulpark71/eco395m-Group2-Final-Project/README.md

 **1.1 All word count(all count)**
 - Counting: the frequency of words in the all reviews dataset
-- Output: This result is in the "all count.csv" in the artifacts
+- Output: This result is in the "all_count.csv" in the artifacts

 **1.2 Word count by each places(count_each_place.py)**
 - Counting all of the frequency of words by each places in the all reviews dataset
-- Output: This result is in the "countall count.csv" in the store
+- Output: This result is in the "count_plus_basic.csv" in the store(integrated with basic.csv)

 **1.3 Word count by each genders(count_each_gender.py)  with *gender guesser* package**
 - Counting all of the frequency of words by each places in the all reviews dataset
-- Output: This result is in the "review_data.csv" in the store
+- Output: This result is included in the "all_coun.csv" in the artifacts

 * What is th gender guesser
     - It is the package to estimate gender from last name.